 Ingredients

-- Tahini: I prefer the kind made with roasted sesame seeds, it has a deeper flavor
+- Tahini: I prefer the kind made with roasted sesame seeds, it has a deeper flavor!
+But any kind of tahini will work great.

-- Olive oil: I like using extra virgin olive oil here since it's much more flavorful than regular olive oil, but either kind would work
+- Olive oil: I like using extra virgin olive oil here since it's much more flavorful than regular olive oil, but either kind will work!

 Step by step photos

-- Process the tahini, garlic clove and pickle juice until fluffy and lightened in color.
+1. First, add the tahini, garlic, and pickle juice to the bowl of a food processor.
+Process until the ingredients are fluffy and lightened in color.
 (Doing this step first helps give the hummus a lighter texture!)

 Serving suggestions